mrbenzeal/AirBnB_clone_test/README.md

 HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
 The project currently only implements the back-end console.
+The console will perform the following tasks:

+* create a new object
+* retrive an object from a file
+* do operations on objects
+* destroy an object

 ## Classes :cl: